splitio/react-native-sdk-example/ExpoExample/README.md

 ### `npm run eject`

-This will start the process of "ejecting" from Create React Native App's build scripts.
-You'll be asked a couple of questions about how you'd like to build your project.
+This will start the process of "[ejecting](https://docs.expo.dev/expokit/eject/)" your Expo managed project, in order to be handled as part of a larger standard native project (a.k.a bare project) -- one that you would normally create using Xcode, Android Studio, or `react-native init`.